 Can you freeze fresh Healthy Basil Pesto?

 Yes.
-To freeze, put 2 Tablespoons of the pesto into each bucket of an ice cube tray and then once frozen, place each cube into a freezer bags.
+To freeze, put 2 Tablespoons of the pesto into each bucket of an ice cube tray (seriously my favorite icecube tray ever) and then once frozen, place each cube into a freezer bags.
 Basil Pesto can be kept in the freezer for about 3 months.

-How long can Healthy Basil Pesto be kept in the fridge?
+How long can Healthy Pesto Recipe with Basil be kept in the fridge?

-Low-fat basil pesto can keep in the fridge, well covered for about 4-5 days.
+Low-fat basil pesto can keep in the fridge, well covered in a storage container for about 4-5 days.
 Basil Pesto can be kept in the freezer for about 3 months well wrapped.

 How can Basil Pesto be used in other recipes?

 Skinny Basil Pesto is amazing on shrimp, chicken, pasta, and veggies.
 Some other recipes you may want to add this homemade skinny basil pesto into would be Eggplant Caprese Salad or Mediterranean Veggie Flatbread Pizza,